mrjesse/Kit/README.md

 |Result:	 | If the key Q is pressed: `true`, if not the function will keep waiting. |
 |Example 2:  | `result = kit.keyPress("X", true) print(result)` |
 |Result:     | If the key X is pressed: `true`, if not: `false`.|
-> __Heads Up:__ for a list of keyboard keys (including Enter, Space, etc) see [this page](http://computercraft.info/wiki/File:CC-Keyboard-Charcodes.png "Go to the ComputerCraft wiki").
+> __Heads Up:__ for a list of keyboard keys (including Enter, Space, etc) see [the CC wiki](http://computercraft.info/wiki/File:CC-Keyboard-Charcodes.png "Go to the ComputerCraft wiki"), or if the wiki is being DDOS'ed again [this image](http://i.imgur.com/iFRtlWL.png).

 ## OpenKit Functions